yunaranyancat/musubi/_posts/2019-09-15-OSCP_Review.md

 ### Level ???
 (OSCP exam) [Time spent : 24 hours++]

 Targets :
 Few machines with one for Buffer Overflow..
-(70 is the passing points)
+(70 is the passing score)

 The exam started at 11PM (Normally I'm already sound asleep at this time).
 I prepared three cans of Redbull besides me just in case my eyes won't open when I wanted it to.. :3